 July 20 – Aug.
 4, 2002

-A translating agency, suggestions below made by its Bulgarian translators
+My translating agency, suggestions below made by my Bulgarian translators regarding travel tip for their country.

 So, I guess you might already know this, but I’m officially on my first trip this year and second trip with Misha.
 We were trying to figure out where to go while fitting into my tight expense limitations.
 We were originally talking a lot about going to Portugal.
 We both knew people there and it looked promising, since we could stay places for free and people would suggest things to do.